G-1X48L403S6

 The Mildmay line route graphic

-The Mildmay line has been named in recognition of Mildmay Hospital and its pioneering care for people with HIV/AIDS in the 1980s and 90s, the LGBTQI+ community today, and the people of East London for over 160 years.
+The Mildmay Line has been named in honour of Mildmay Hospital, recognising its pioneering care for people with HIV/AIDS in the 1980s and 90s, its ongoing support for LGBTQI+ communities, and its service to East London for over 160 years.

 A Legacy of Care: